mrutkows/openwhisk-knative-build/runtimes/javascript/tests/README.md

 ## Running with OW_RUNTIME_PLATFORM set to "knative"

 Under the Knative platform, the developer has 2 choices:
-1. Use the Knative "build" step to "bake the function" into the runtime resulting into a dedicated runtime container for your running a specific function
+1. Use the Knative "build" step to "bake the function" into the runtime resulting in a dedicated runtime (service) container for your running a specific function.
 2. Use Knative build to create a "stem cell" runtime that allows some control plane to inject the function dynaically.